katiejacobson/se_project_aroundtheus/README.md

 I would like to make a smoother transition for the breakpoint at 785px since I transitioned from grid to flexbox for the profile element and the transition is pretty jarring.

-I would like to add the capability to add more text for each card so it could function as a "travel diary" or sorts.
+I would like to add the capability to add more text for each card so it could function as a "travel diary" of sorts.

+The submission button is disabled until form validation passes.
+However, when the form is closed and then reopened, the submission button is enabled.
+This should be fixed in later versions.